iTwin/itwinjs-core/docs/presentation/unified-selection/index.md

 - when a node is selected, we add *ECInstance* represented by the node to unified selection storage

 In short, this is similar to how *Component A* works in the [selection levels example](#selection-levels).

+### Table

+Table is a component that displays data in a table layout.
+In the context of [EC](../../bis/ec/index.md) it's used to display *ECInstance* properties - one column per property, one row per ECInstance.

+The rules for interacting with unified selection are:

+- when unified selection changes at the 0th level, we load properties for selected *ECInstances*.
+- when unified selection changes at the 1st level, we highlight rows that represent selected *ECInstances*.
+- when a row is selected, we add the *ECInstance* it represents to unified selection at the 1st level.

+In short, this is similar to how *Component B* works in the [selection levels example](#selection-levels).

 ### Property grid